Knife Sharpening Action Plan

-2) Never use your knives to hack at turkey joints, saw through frozen cookie dough (or anything else frozen for that matter).
+2) Never use your knives to hack at turkey joints or saw through frozen cookie dough (or anything else frozen for that matter).
 They’re not chisels or cleavers, but highly-tuned instruments.

 3) Never soak them in the sink—or leave them in a puddle of tomato puree.
 They may be stainless steel, but their super-fine edges are suckers for corrosion.